 f.
-Palmetto Clean Energy, Inc.: Palmetto Clean Energy, Inc. ("PaCE") is a non-profit, tax exempt organization formed in 2007 by SCE&G, Duke Energy, Progress Energy, the South Carolina Office of Regulatory Staff ("ORS") and the S.C.
+Palmetto Clean Energy, Inc.: Palmetto Clean Energy, Inc. ("PaCE") is a non-profit, tax exempt organization formed in 2007 by SCE&G, Duke Energy, Progress Energy (n/k/a Duke Energy Progress), the South Carolina Office of Regulatory Staff ("ORS") and the S.C.
 Energy Office for the purpose of promoting the development of renewable power in South Carolina.
 Customers voluntarily make a tax deductible contribution to PaCE and PaCE uses the funds collected to pay renewable generators a financial incentive for their power.
+On December 5,